Georg Solti: Honours and memorials

 Honours awarded to Solti included the British CBE (honorary), 1968, and an honorary knighthood (KBE), 1971, which became a substantive knighthood when he took British citizenship in 1972, after which he was known as Sir Georg Solti.
 He was also awarded honorary citizenship from the coastal town of Castiglione della Pescaia, in Tuscany, a holiday destination particularly frequented by celebrities where he owned a holiday house and used to spend the summer holidays with his wife and daughters.
 In Castiglione, the Georg Solti Accademia and the main piazza within the town's historic hamlet are named after Solti.
 Furthermore, Solti received a number of honours from Austria, Belgium, Denmark, France, Germany, Hungary, Italy, Portugal and the US.
 He received honorary fellowships or degrees from the Royal College of Music and DePaul, Furman, Harvard, Leeds, London, Oxford, Surrey and Yale universities.

 In celebration of his 75th birthday in 1987, a bronze bust of Solti by Dame Elisabeth Frink was dedicated in Lincoln Park, Chicago, outside the Lincoln Park Conservatory.
 It was first displayed temporarily at the Royal Opera House in London.
 The sculpture was moved to Grant Park in 2006 in a new Solti Garden, near Orchestra Hall in Symphony Center.
 In 1997, to commemorate the 85th anniversary of his birth, the City of Chicago renamed the block of East Adams Street adjacent to Symphony Center as "Sir Georg Solti Place" in his memory.

 Record industry awards to Solti included the Grand Prix Mondial du Disque (14 times) and 31 Grammy Awards (besides a special Trustees' Grammy Award, shared with John Culshaw, for the recording of the Ring (1967) and a Grammy Lifetime Achievement Award (1996)).
 He held the record for most Grammy wins of all time, until Beyoncé tied and later beat the record in 2023.
 In September 2007, as a tribute on the 10th anniversary of his death, Decca published a recording of his final concert.

-After Solti's death his widow and daughters set up the Solti Foundation to assist young musicians.
+After Solti's death, his widow and daughters set up the Solti Foundation to assist young musicians.
 Solti's memoirs, written with the assistance of Harvey Sachs, were published the month after his death.
 Solti's life was also documented in a 1997 film by Peter Maniura, Sir Georg Solti: The Making of a Maestro.

-In 2012 a series of events under the banner of "Solti @ 100" was announced, to mark the centenary of Solti's birth.
-Among the events were concerts in New York City and Chicago, and commemorative exhibitions in London, Chicago, Vienna and New York.
-In the same year Solti was voted into the inaugural Gramophone "Hall of Fame".
+In 2012, a series of events under the banner of "Solti @ 100" was announced, to mark the centenary of Solti's birth.
+Among the events were concerts in New York City and Chicago, and commemorative exhibitions in London, Chicago, Vienna, and New York City.
+In the same year, Solti was voted into the inaugural Gramophone "Hall of Fame".

 The Sir Georg Solti International Conductors' Competition, which occurs every two years in Frankfurt, is named in his honour.